kjrocker/readdit-ruby/README.md

     * Sidekiq, for async processing
     * Brakeman and Rubocop for static analysis
     * Bullet for catching performance gotchas
-    * Rename, for renaming the app from GenericApi
 * Tests, tests, tests
     * Prefer factories to fixtures, and Minitest over RSpec
 * Refined API-only Authentication